-STATUS: Backordered.
-Orders placed today will ship in two - three weeks.
+STATUS: In stock.
+Orders placed now will ship in 1-3 business days.

 Mjolnir is the only dedicated headphone amp using an Circlotron-style topology with high-voltage JFET inputs and MOSFET outputs.
 Unlike other balanced headphone amps, Mjolnir is not simply two of the same amps in a box, with one run inverted.
 It’s a unique, inherently balanced stage that delivers both low complexity and very high performance.